 Residential, Multi-family: The use of a structure or lot to house three or more families (see definition for family) or individuals.
-A building containing three or more individual dwellings with separate cooking and toilet facilities for each dwelling.

 Residential, Two-Family: The use of a structure or lot to house two families (see definition for family).
 A legitimate home occupation is optional.